sharky-david/bevy_prototype_css/Readme.md

 # Bevy CSS (Prototype)

-A project that allows Bevy UI Node Styles to be defined with CSS strings, rather than the current verbose inline code definitions.
+A project that allows Bevy UI Node Styles to be defined with CSS strings, rather than the current inline code definitions.
 Mozilla's excellent cssparser & selectors crates provide the core parsing functionality.

-If you like this crate and would like to help make it better, please consider submitting a pull request.
+If you like this project and would like to help make it better, please consider submitting a pull request.

 ## Current Features